Chausath Yogini Temple, Hirapur

-The Chausath Yogini Temple (64-Yogini Temple) of Hirapur, also called Mahamaya Temple, is 20 km outside Bhubaneswar, the capital of Odisha state of Eastern India.
-It is devoted to the worship of the yoginis, auspicious goddess-like figures.
+The Chausath Yogini Temple (64-Yogini Temple) of Hirapur, also said Mahamaya Temple, is 20 km outside Bhubaneswar, the capital of Odisha state of Eastern India.
+It devotes to the worship of the yoginis, auspicious goddess-like figures.

 Religious aspect

-Hirapur's yogini temple is a tantric shrine, with hypaethral (roofless) architecture as tantric prayer rituals involve worshipping the bhumandala (environment consisting all the 5 elements of nature - fire, water, earth, air and ether), and the yoginis believed to be capable of flight.
+Hirapur's yogini temple is a tantric shrine, with hypaethral (roofless) architecture as tantric prayer rituals involve worshipping the bhumandala (environment consisting all the 5 elements of nature - fire, water, earth, air and ether), and the yoginis believe to be capable of flight.

-The yogini idols represent female figures standing on an animal, a demon or a human head depicting the victory of Shakti (Feminine power).
+The yogini idols represent female figures standing on an animal, a demon or a human head depicting the victory of Shakti (Eternal power).
+According to Hindu mythology, aadishakti is the eternal power which came into existence on its own and then created everything by its will.
+Aadishakti (recognized as the goddess because of its motheristic character) is the supreme power.
 The idols express everything from rage, sadness, pleasure, joy, desire and happiness.
 The number 64 finds its reference in Hindu mythology in forms such as Kālá for time, Kalā for performing arts etc.

-Such temples dedicated to yoginis, although rare, are also seen at Ranipur-Jharial site of the Balangir district in Odisha and seven other places in India.
+Such temples dedicate to yoginis, although rare, are also seen at Ranipur-Jharial site of the Balangir district in Odisha and seven other places in India.

 History

-The temple is believed to have been built by Queen Hiradevi of the Bramha dynasty during the 9th century.
+The temple is believed to have been built by the Bhouma dynasty queen of Lonabhadra alias Santikaradeva II, Hiradevi during 864 CE.
+It is the first Chausath Yogini Temple of India.

 The legend behind the temple, according to local priests, is that the Goddess Durga took the form of 64 demi-goddesses to defeat a demon.
 After the fight the 64 goddesses, equated with yoginis, asked Durga to commemorate them in the form of a temple structure.

 The temple complex is now maintained by Archaeological Survey of India.

-Kalapahad, a converted Muslim general of 16th CE is believed to have attacked this temple as well and broken the Murtis.
-He is known as the destroyer of Puri and Konark temples.
+Kalapahad, a Muslim convert general of the 16th century CE, is said to have attacked this temple and broken the murtis.
+He is also known as the destroyer of Jaganath and Konark temples.